-- Senior management team - on a monthly basis
+- Senior leadership team - on a monthly basis

 - Executive management team - on a monthly basis

 - To customers - on a bi-monthly basis via the Coastline Scrutiny Committee

 It is important to us that we are providing a quality service to our customers.
 We use many different methods to monitor our performance to ensure we are meeting our standards and are providing a service that our customers are happy with.
 One of the tools we use to measure ourselves is Benchmarking, where we regularly compare our performance with that of similar sized organisations.

 Benchmarking against other organisations is very important to ensure that we are providing the same standard of service as our peers, if not better.
 It also provides us with the opportunity to work with other Housing Associations to share ideas and best practice to ultimately improve our service to you.

 Coastline Housing is a member of Housemark, a national benchmarking organisation, jointly owned by the Chartered Institute of Housing (CIH) and the National Housing Federation (NHF).
 Together with other Housing Associations we supply performance information to Housemark.